edemko/words-words-words/src/articles/sisyphus-is-dead.md

 So you aren't working on anything "important" or "serious", so what?
 Even if it's just something stupid and useless, working on literally anything is still better than just consuming food, water, oxygen, entertainment[^news], other people's goodwill, and so on.

-Don't get me wring, there's a space for consumption, but when you have a project idea, it's best to limit consumption as much as possible.[^possible]
+Don't get me wrong, there's a space for consumption, but when you have a project idea, it's best to limit consumption as much as possible.[^possible]

-[^possible]: but dont' be a fanatic, obvs
+[^possible]: but don't be a fanatic, obvs
 [^news]: _Almost all_ news falls into this category as well.
 "Proper" news (because who am I to define it?) is something that changes your decision-making process.